elugens/hello-javascript/docs/general-javascript-questions/data-types/iterables.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The most common use case for Symbol.iterator is creating a custom object iterator.
+  <div><strong>Interview Response:</strong> The Symbol.iterator is used to define a custom iteration behavior for objects, making them iterable and compatible with the for...of loop.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />